In this article:

 From books, to Youtube videos, to online classes, there is a lot of information out there.
 So how do you make sense of it all and finally get your license?
 It’s easier than you think.
 Follow these 3 steps to finally get your license and get started in ham radio.

 There are three classes of licenses that are offered by the FCC (The Federal Communications Commission, the branch of government that controls ham radio licenses).
 You have to pass a test for each level, and you have to start at Technician and advance upward.

 The volunteers examiners will give you an official signed paper saying that you passed on the spot.
-Your official license with call sign will arrive to you in a PDF to your email so you can print it out and put it in your wallet.
-You'll also get a physical copy in the mail.
+Your official license with call sign will arrive to you in a PDF to your email so you can print it out to put in your wallet or frame on your wall.
 Actually, you don’t even have to wait for your license to arrive to start transmitting – you can begin as soon as your name appears in the FCC database.
 Then you can begin practicing for disasters, or just chat with other amateurs and explore your new hobby.